 Funding exists for innovative and collaborative arts projects that create a vibrant and interactive arts sector in the Cassowary Coast region.

-For the best opportunity to secure funding please contact Kath Barnett, RADF Liaison Officer on 4030 2255 prior to submitting your application.
+For the best opportunity to secure funding please contact Kath Hansen, RADF Liaison Officer on 4030 2255 prior to submitting your application.

 What are the RADF 2018-19 objectives?

 2. Build local cultural capacity, cultural innovation and community pride

 3. Deliver the Queensland Government’s objectives for the community